 Most companies account for negative variances by apportioning blame on departments.
-They avoid doing a practical test, which has non-negligible chances of failures.
-Though exceptions exist, most companies are culturally oriented to discard the scientific process of Conjecture, Criticism and Testing.
+They avoid doing a practical test, which has non-negligible chances of a failure.
+Though exceptions exist, most companies are culturally oriented to discard the scientific process of Conjecture, Criticism and, Testing.
 And without the scientific approach, it is impossible to create any major breakthrough.
-Industry always stays busy managing the problems of status quo, which entails heuristics and benchmarking.
+Industry always stays busy managing the problems of the status quo, which entails heuristics and benchmarking.
 This is one of the reasons why industries don’t disrupt themselves, outsiders do it.

 Whenever radical disruptions came about in business history, it has always been with “outside” thinking.
-For instance, Taichi Ohno found inspiration in the way super markets operate to conjecture the concept of Kanban for the auto industry when it was faced with the conceptual problem of devising a pull system for wide-variety environment.
-Similarly, Apple, an industry outsider, redefined manufacturing and design paradigms to revolutionize, and finally, dominate the category of smart phones.
+For instance, Taichi Ohno found inspiration in the way supermarkets operate to conjecture the concept of Kanban for the auto industry when it was faced with the conceptual problem of devising a pull system for a wide-variety environment.
+Similarly, Apple, an industry outsider, redefined manufacturing and design paradigms to revolutionize, and finally, dominate the category of smartphones.

-Outsiders have a “fresh” view which tends to be difficult for those weighed down by popular heuristics or experience of the industry.
-This doesn’t mean that people who have more “experience” of a domain cannot innovate.
+Outsiders have a “fresh” view which tends to be difficult for those weighed down by popular heuristics or experience in the industry.
+This doesn’t mean that people who have more “experience” in a domain cannot innovate.
 They can.
 It is possible if they get out of their “default” mode of experience-backed heuristic thinking and apply the three-step scientific approach.

 TOC Thinking Tools – a guide for innovative thinking